Contact/About Ray Charbonneau and Y42K.com

 About

-I live in Arlington, Massachusetts with my wife, Ruth Sespaniak, and our cat, Phoebe.
-Ruth and I can often be found running on the streets of Arlington, but Phoebe stays inside.
+I live in Arlington, Massachusetts with my wife, Ruth Sespaniak, and our cats Sage and Rusty.
+Ruth and I can often be found running on the streets of Arlington, but the cats stay inside.

 I’ve run hundreds of races, including more than thirty marathons and ultramarathons, without winning a single one.
 But there’s always tomorrow.